Aswan High Dam, River Nile, Sudan, Egypt, Egypt

 The barrage is of crucial importance to the development of the Nile Valley water supply infrastructure.

 Aswan High Dam had been controversial right from its inception.
-The project was hit by financial controversies before its implementation when US, Britain and the World Bank backed out from their decision of partially funding the project.
+The project was hit by financial controversies before its implementation when the US, the UK, and the World Bank backed out from their decision of partially funding the project.

-It created tension between various countries and lead, in part, to the Cold War, when Egypt decided to fund the project by nationalising the Suez Canal.
+It created tension between various countries and contributed to the Cold War, when Egypt decided to fund the project by nationalising the Suez Canal.
 The project came through after the then Soviet Union funded part of the project.

 The dam also witnessed various oppositions due to environmental issues.
 The River Nile was the main source of providing silts required for irrigation along the course of the river.
 Issues concerning aquatic life were also raised.